Do you have a passion to transform lives?

 Volunteer Church Representative

-Churches are a key part of helping free people from the chains affected by leprosy both overseas and in Australia.
-In many countries partner churches help deliver services to people affected by leprosy.
+Churches are a key part of helping to transform the lives of people affected by leprosy both overseas and in Australia.
+In many countries, partner churches help deliver services to people affected by leprosy.

-In Australia partner churches have people who pray for people affected by leprosy, who support people affected by leprosy financially.
+In Australia, partner churches have congregation members who pray for people affected by leprosy, while also supporting people affected by leprosy in other ways (e.g. financially, knitting bandages).

-You love reading Paul’s exhortations to the Macedonians to encourage them to fundraise.
-You know what a difference a few dollars can make to some affected by leprosy.
+Do you love reading Paul’s exhortations to the Macedonians to encourage people to fundraise?
+You will know what a difference a few dollars can make to someone affected by leprosy.

 This is a role with a great deal of opportunity around what you can do.
 It can range from you holding a morning tea and inviting people to come, and collecting a gold coin from everyone, to speaking at events, to holding gala dinners to raise money.
 In fact you could do any, all or something entirely different.

-We certainly have suggestions: bake sales, events, selling jam – asking people for money!
-But this is a role which would suit your own take, and your own creativity.
+There are many opportunities to raise funds including: baking cakes and treats, holding events, selling jam or other creative or crafty items.
+But this is a role which would suit your own take, and your own creativity!Download Position Description

 Volunteer in the Office

-Did you know there are more volunteers than staff for The Leprosy Mission in Australia?
-There are a variety of ways you can volunteer in the office, from helping with the Merchandise Department to helping pack envelopes for the Communications Team.
+Did you know there are more volunteers than staff at The Leprosy Mission in Australia?
+There are a variety of ways you can volunteer in the office, from helping to sort merchandise for the Merchandise Department to helping pack mailing envelopes for the Communications Team.

-Our shopping can help people empower people affected by leprosy.
-When people purchase from The Leprosy Mission Catalogue, they have a double impact: empowering people affected by leprosy and disability who produce many of the products, and the profits help people affected by leprosy.
+Our shopping can help empower people affected by leprosy.
+When people purchase from The Leprosy Mission Gift Catalogue, the impact is doubled: empowering people affected by leprosy and disability as these people produce many of the products, and the profits in turn help individuals and others affected by leprosy.

 Australians love to help others.
-Unfortunately not many Australians know every two minutes someone is diagnosed with leprosy.
+Unfortunately, not many Australians know that every two minutes someone around the world is diagnosed with leprosy.

 The Leprosy Mission Australia Archivist